mixmixmix/learnmachine/README.md

 ### Word of introduction

-This course uses *Jupyter Lab*, an online code editing environment for Python, R, Julia and many more languages.
+This course uses *Jupyter Lab*, an in-browser code editing environment for Python, R, Julia and many more languages.
 The easiest way to install it, as well as all required libraries is using Anacoda - a Python framework.

 ### To install Anaconda